demisto/content/Packs/SplunkPy/Integrations/SplunkPy/SplunkPy_description.md

 This integration allows 3 types of enrichments for fetched notables: Drilldown, Asset, and Identity.

 #### Enrichment types
-1. **Drilldown search enrichment**: fetches the drilldown search configured by the user in the rule name that triggered the notable event and performs this search.
+1. **Drilldown search enrichment**: Fetches the drilldown search configured by the user in the rule name that triggered the notable event and performs this search.
 The results are stored in the context of the incident under the **Drilldown** field as follow: [{result1}, {result2}, {result3}].
 Getting results from multiple drilldown searches is supported from Enterprise Security v7.2.0.
 In that case, the results are stored in the context of the incident under the **Drilldown** field as follow: {<query_name>: {'query_search': <query_search>, 'query_results': [{result1}, {result2}, {result3}]}}.
 2. **Asset search enrichment**: Runs the following query:
 *| inputlookup append=T asset_lookup_by_str where asset=$ASSETS_VALUE | inputlookup append=t asset_lookup_by_cidr where asset=$ASSETS_VALUE | rename _key as asset_id | stats values(*) as * by asset_id*